History of New Hampshire: Colonial period

-The relationship between Massachusetts and the independent New Hampshirites was controversial and tenuous, and complicated by land claims maintained by the heirs of John Mason.
-In 1679 King Charles II separated New Hampshire from Massachusetts, issuing a charter for the royal Province of New Hampshire, with John Cutt as governor.
+The relationship between Massachusetts and the independent New Hampshirites was controversial and tenuous and complicated by land claims maintained by the heirs of John Mason.
+In 1679, King Charles II separated New Hampshire from Massachusetts, issuing a charter for the royal Province of New Hampshire, with John Cutt as governor.
 New Hampshire was absorbed into the Dominion of New England in 1686, which collapsed in 1689.
 After a brief period without formal government (the settlements were de facto ruled by Massachusetts) William III and Mary II issued a new provincial charter in 1691.
-From 1699 to 1741 the governors of Massachusetts were also commissioned as governors of New Hampshire.
+From 1699 to 1741, the governors of Massachusetts were also commissioned as governors of New Hampshire.

 The province's geography placed it on the frontier between British and French colonies in North America, and it was for many years subjected to native claims, especially in the central and northern portions of its territory.
-Because of these factors it was on the front lines of many military conflicts, including King William's War, Queen Anne's War, Father Rale's War, and King George's War.
-By the 1740s most of the native population had either been killed or driven out of the province's territory.
+Because of these factors, it was on the front lines of many military conflicts, including King William's War, Queen Anne's War, Father Rale's War, Dummer's War, and King George's War.
+By the 1740s, most of the native population had either been killed or driven out of the province's territory.

-Because New Hampshire's governorship was shared with that of Massachusetts, border issues between the two colonies were not properly adjudicated for many years.
-These issues principally revolved around territory west of the Merrimack River, which issuers of the Massachusetts and New Hampshire charters had incorrectly believed to flow primarily from west to east.
+Partly because New Hampshire's governorship was shared with that of Massachusetts, border issues between the two colonies were not completely settled for many years.
+As New Hampshire settlements expanded northward, the boundary with York County, Massachusetts (now Maine) became more important to delineate.
+King George II sent commissioners to perform a survey.
+They declared the eastern boundary of New Hampshire extended to the headwaters of the Salmon Falls River where it exits Great East Lake, and extends 120 miles north of the mouth of the Piscataqua River, along a line two degrees west of due north.
+This deviation from north approximately prevents curvature of the line on maps drawn to a different center meridian (such as the center of the colony).

+Territory west of the Merrimack River was highly disputed.
+Issuers of the Massachusetts and New Hampshire charters had incorrectly believed the river to flow primarily from west to east.
 In the 1730s New Hampshire political interest led by Lieutenant Governor John Wentworth were able to raise the profile of these issues to colonial officials and the crown in London, even while Governor and Massachusetts native Jonathan Belcher preferentially granted land to Massachusetts interests in the disputed area.
-In 1741 King George II ruled that the border with Massachusetts was approximately what it is today, and also separated the governorships of the two provinces.
+In 1741, King George II ruled that the border with southern Massachusetts (Maine was then also part of Massachusetts) was approximately what it is today, and also separated the governorships of the two provinces.
 Benning Wentworth in 1741 became the first non-Massachusetts governor since Edward Cranfield succeeded John Cutt in the 1680s.